Tour guide David Penney leads us on a short but spectacular route among northern Lanzarote’s clifftops and volcanoes.

 Follow the path along the ridge until you arrive at another cairn on the right which indicates where the path to the right starts to gradually drop down from the ridge.
 Once again, we chose to continue to the far end of the ridge where the path stops and descend down the VERY rocky and rough route, which the established path meets about halfway down.

-PLEASE be careful on the rocky path, as it is easy to slip, as Kerryann can confirm.
+PLEASE be careful on the rocky path, as it is easy to slip.
 This is especially true if you don’t have good grip on your trekking shoes or trainers.
 If you’re in doubt, stick to the path, and don’t even think about it if you’re alone.

 Continue the zig-zag path down to the aljibe (underground water tank) and where it levels out take the track back to the cars which will be in front of you.